 A primary cause of waste is information deficits — employees simply lacking the knowledge they need to do their jobs efficiently and effectively.
 To find the information they need, employees often waste valuable time and motion searching, waiting, retrieving, reworking…or just plain giving up!
 Visual devices, such as one point lessons, can keep employees up-to-date on new or revised standards or work methods for a specific machine or task by providing a visual standard operating procedure right at the point of need.

 One of the primary reasons organizations around the world implement a visual workplace is because of the benefits it offers for knowledge acquisition among employees.
 Because employees tend to learn by seeing, workplace visuals can play an important role in job training.
-That’s because visual devices can help reduce the need for training by visually reinforcing processes and steps.
+That’s because visual devices, such as one point lessons, can help reduce the need for training by visually reinforcing processes and steps.
 Visuals make it easier for employees to do their jobs and get their tasks done on time, with fewer mistakes and less stress.

 Dr. Galsworth has written a few books that can help you get started on your path to a visual workplace: